Autostronomy/AutoProf/README.md

 - ap_isoclip_nsigma: Number of sigma above median to apply clipping.
 All values above (median + *ap_isoclip_nsigma* x sigma) are removed from the isophote.
 Default is 5. (float)
 - ap_fouriermodes: integer for number of fourier modes to extract along fitted isophotes.
 Most popular is 4, which identifies boxy/disky isophotes.
 The outputted values are computed as a_i = real(F_i)/abs(F_0) where F_i is a fourier coefficient.
 Not activated by default as it adds to computation time. (int)

+#### Write Profile
+- ap_delimiter: Delimiter character used to separate values in output profile.
+Will default to a comma (",") if not given (string)
+- ap_profile_format: Choose the output format for the profile, options are ['csv', 'fits'].
+Default is 'csv' (string)

 #### Forced Photometry
 - ap_forced_pa_shift: global rotation to apply to all forced isophotes.
 Useful if the base image and the forced image are rotated relative to each other.
 Likely